American favorite shepherd's pie recipe, casserole with ground beef, vegetables such as carrots, corn, and peas, topped with mashed potatoes.

 - Salt, pepper, other seasonings of choice

-1 Place the peeled and quartered potatoes in medium sized pot.
+1 Boil the potatoes: Place the peeled and quartered potatoes in medium sized pot.
 Cover with at least an inch of cold water.
 Add a teaspoon of salt.
 Bring to a boil, reduce to a simmer, and cook until tender (about 20 minutes.

 4 Add ground beef to the pan with the onions and vegetables.
 Cook until no longer pink.
 Season with salt and pepper.
 Add the worcestershire sauce and beef broth.
 Bring the broth to a simmer and reduce heat to low.
 Cook uncovered for 10 minutes, adding more beef broth if necessary to keep the meat from drying out.